vkarpov15/wagner-core/README.md

 ### `wagner.parallel()`

 For convenience, Wagner includes its own `.parallel()` function for executing a collection of async functions in parallel.
+The syntax is marginally different from [async](https://www.npmjs.org/package/async) in order to minimize the need to construct arrays of closures: the callback to `parallel()` takes as parameters the `key` and `value`.

 ##### It takes a map and executes a function for all key/value pairs